amankothiyal04/terraform-aws-scalable-infrastructure/README.md

 A Terraform-based, opinionated infrastructure module to provision a scalable, highly available infrastructure on AWS.
 This repository provides reusable HCL for deploying networking, compute (Auto Scaling Groups / ECS), load balancing, and optional managed services in a way that's suitable for production environments.

-> Note: This README is written to be pragmatic and provider-agnostic within AWS best practices.
-Adjust variable names and modules to match the exact structure if you change the repository layout.

 ## Features

 - VPC with public/private subnets and NAT gateways